pythonarcade/arcade/doc/about/faq.rst

 Yes: Windows, Mac, and Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes!
 Most hardware with an Intel or AMD processor from the last ten years will do fine.
 New :ref:`requirements_mac_mseries` can have some hiccups, but they generally work.

 .. _faq-raspi: